 In India, examples of large-cap companies include Reliance, Tata Steel, and Hindalco, among others.
 Nifty 50, BSE 100, SENSEX 30 indices comprise of large-cap companies.
 Generally, market indices which are designed comprise of large-cap companies for example – Nifty 50, SENSEX etc.

 For investors who want to invest in an index or a large number of companies into a large market cap, can choose mutual funds or large-cap funds.
 Depending on the size of the companies, some mutual funds schemes are categorized as a large-cap fund, mid-cap fund, small-cap funds.
 As their name suggests, large-cap funds comprise large-cap companies.
 Mid-cap funds & small cap funds comprise mid-cap companies and small-cap companies respectively.

-Generally, small cap stocks are having a market capitalization of fewer than 500 crores.
-Small cap companies have small cap index from where an investor can track the performance of the small-cap stocks.
+Generally, small-cap stocks are having a market capitalization of fewer than 500 crores.
+Small cap companies have a small-cap index from where an investor can track the performance of the small-cap stocks.

 For investors who want to invest in an index or a large number of companies into a small market cap, can choose mutual funds depending upon their growing appetite and risk profiling.

 Four major risks small-cap companies have –

 - Liquidity risk – It means, when an investor wants to buy share it may not be available or when an investor wants to sell his stocks buyer might not be there.